There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate an understanding of the various sources of economic growth across both countries and time; (2) understand the long run determinants of economic growth; (3) distinguish between and discuss the various types of institutions (political, legal, administrative, economic and social) and explain how they each may influence (and be influenced by) economic development; and (4) critically evaluate the issues surrounding poverty and inequality.
+Students are able to (1) demonstrate an understanding of the various sources of economic growth across both countries and time; (2) explain the long run determinants of economic growth; (3) distinguish between and discuss the various types of institutions (political, legal, administrative, economic and social) and explain how they each may influence (and be influenced by) economic development; and (4) critically evaluate the issues surrounding poverty and inequality.

 - Unit Coordinator(s)